fusioncharts/dev_centre_docs/getting-started/django/install-using-django.md

 > You need to copy all the files/folders from `fusioncharts-suite-xt > js` folder to the STATIC folder of your application.

-* The download package also contains **fusioncharts.py** file under `fusioncharts-suite-xt > integrations > django > fusioncharts-wrapper` folder.
+* The download package also contains **fusioncharts.py** file in the `fusioncharts-suite-xt > integrations > django > fusioncharts-wrapper` folder.
 The folder structure is shown below:

 ![Django Js Folder]({% site.baseurl %}/gif/django-folder-structure.gif)